 In addition to engaging with local and other international students during your courses, Stellenbosch University has also designed a social and immersion program designed to help you connect with your peers and introduce you to the cultural diversity of Stellenbosch and the Western Cape.

 Film screenings, traditional South African barbecues (braais), karaoke, “sokkie” dances, dinner parties, and more are organized by Stellenbosch University staff, and are a great way to connect with your fellow classmates and maybe even some locals during your time abroad.

 Field trips are designed to support the academic components of this program, and as such many courses offer hands-on, experiential learning trips to relevant businesses, community groups, or locations of historic and cultural importance (such as Robben Island, Table Mountain, or Cape Point).
 In addition, all students can participate on an included weekend away, where you will experience the diversity and beauty of South Africa's Western Cape.

 Students have the option to participate in a 6-day Garden Route Safari for an additional fee.
+Information about this tour is provided during orientation on-site.
 Highlights of this trip include:

 Semester 2 (July-Dec): Opens 9/1

 Summer: 20 students